keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 > "You think you’d rather hear about what you call 'life': the growing, organic Kartell.
 But it’s only another illusion.
 A very clever robot.
 The more dynamic it seems to you, the more deep and dead, in reality, it grows.
 Look at the **smokestacks**, how they proliferate, fanning the wastes of original waste over greater and greater masses of city.
 Structurally, they are strongest in compression. **A smokestack can survive any explosion** -- even the shock wave from one of the new cosmic bombs" <span class="page-ref">167</span>
 {: .coal-tar}

+His desk is the carbanecous strata of the Earth, and the colours and materials buried there presage the chemical transformation of coal-tar into dyes and synthetics.

+> stubs of pencils of all colors including the hard-to-get <span class="etym-mauvine">heliotrope... tattered sheets of carbon paper and *raw umber* <span class="page-ref">18</span>
+{: .coal-tar}
+[Tyrone's desk when introduced]

+His mother is Nalline, a parsable female name of Aniline, and also the name bran name for one of the first anti-opoid medication, Nalorphine (think, early methadone).

+The [copying pencils](https://www.penciltalk.org/2008/07/the-hidden-life-of-copying-pencils/) were made with aniline dye.

 >The persistence, then, of structures favoring death.
 Death converted into more death.
 Perfecting its reign, just as **the buried coal grows denser**, and overlaid with more strata—epoch on top of epoch, city on top